robbykap/CS260-Web_Programing/simon/README.md

-# simon-login
+# simon-websocket

-This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.
+This deliverable demonstrates peer to peer communication using WebSocket.